 Rockford Divorce News & Insights

-Do Illinois Courts Favor Mothers Over Fathers in Child Custody Matters?
+Do Illinois Courts Favor Mothers Over Fathers in Child Custody Cases?

 The short answer to this question is that Illinois courts do not favor mothers over fathers in custody determinations.
 It’s helpful to understand how Illinois courts have evolved in making custody determinations, and which factors are the most relevant today.